Training for Research Administrators

 C&G Curriculum Description

-C&G Curriculum consists of four (4) core courses and seven (7) optional courses offered multiple times throughout the year at both the University Park Campus (UPC) and Health Sciences Campus (HSC).
+The C&G Curriculum consists of four core courses and seven optional courses offered through Trojan Learn, USC’s new university-wide online learning and development platform.
 Participants may enroll in as many courses as they choose.
-Each course lasts from two to six hours and is presented by an instructor.
-Courses make use of real life scenarios, case studies, course discussion and review exams.
+Each course lasts from one to three hours and makes use of real life scenarios, case studies, course discussion and review exams.

 It is not necessary to complete the classes in any particular order, however, we recommend that all students take Fundamentals of Research Administration to learn the basic terms and definitions associated with research administration.
 The program is not mandatory, however, it is highly recommended to those involved in the academic research community.